-In March 2014, MAG published its first iBook™, Ancient Egypt: Exploring Ancient Artifacts with Alex the Archaeologist, available free from the iTunes Store.
+In March 2014, MAG published its first ebook, Ancient Egypt: Exploring Ancient Artifacts with Alex the Archaeologist, available free from the

 Ancient Egypt features Alexander Smith, a Mediterranean archaeologist and graduate student at Brown University’s Joukowsky Institute for Archaeology and the Ancient World.
-Smith is a Rochester native who returns monthly to visit area schools.
+Smith is a Rochester native who returns monthly to visit area schools as part of a program that was recently recognized by the Archaeological Institute of America.

 Designed for classroom use by grades 6–12, Ancient Egypt is the first in a series for young people studying the ancient world.
 Learn more